sph-mn/hanyu/readme.md

 # dictionary
-dictionary that sorts results by word frequency and character count. the application is contained in a single file under compiled/ and also works offline. it is also hosted [here](http://sph.mn/other/chinese/hanyu-dictionary.html).
+dictionary that sorts results by word frequency and character count. the application is contained in a single file under compiled/ and also works offline. it is also hosted [here](http://sph.mn/other/chinese/hanyu-dictionary.html). a similar application for character lookup is hosted [here](http://sph.mn/other/chinese/hanyu-characters.html).

 # data files
 see under data/